Why do people fall out of love? In this article, I’ll break down the top 3 biggest reasons why couples fall out of love.

 You don’t want this to feel one-sided.
-Let them know you have their best interest at heart, and you have to turn this back on them.
+Let them know you have their best interest at heart, and turn this question back on them.
 “What could I do to make you feel more loved in this relationship too?”

 |Have you ever fallen out of love and recovered from it?
 What tips do you have that you too could share with the readers?
 Comment below!|